Enhancing Security with AI-Powered Identity Detection

 What is AI-Powered Identity Threat Detection?

-AI-powered identity threat detection uses artificial intelligence to identify and respond to threats affecting identities, especially non-human and machine identities.
+Ai-powered identity threat detection uses artificial intelligence to identify and respond to threats affecting identities, especially non-human and machine identities.
+(What Is Identity Threat Detection and Response (ITDR)?)
 This technology can analyze patterns, learn from data, and make quick decisions to enhance security.

 Why is it Important?